 On 22 January 2015, the Governing Council of the European Central Bank (ECB) announced an expanded asset purchase programme (EAPP).
 The programme aims at fulfilling the ECB’s price stability mandate and addressing the risks of a too prolonged period of low inflation.
-On 26 October 2017 the Governing Council decided that net purchases under the asset purchase programme would be reduced from a monthly pace of EUR 60 billion to a monthly pace of EUR 30 billion from January 2018 until the end of September 2018, or beyond, if necessary, and in any case until the Governing Council sees a sustained adjustment in the path of inflation consistent with its inflation aim.

 The expanded asset purchase programme consists of the public sector purchase programme (PSPP), the asset-backed securities purchase programme (ABSPP), the covered bond purchase programme (CBPP3) and the corporate sector purchase programme (CSPP).

 The net asset purchase targets of the expanded asset purchase programme over the period 2015–2018 were as follows:

 Net asset purchases under the programme came to an end at the end of 2018.
 From January 2019 onwards the programme moved to a reinvestment phase, during which the principal payments from maturing securities purchased under the programme will continue to be reinvested for an extended period past the date when the Governing Council starts raising the key ECB interest rates, and in any case for as long as necessary to maintain favourable liquidity conditions and an ample degree of monetary accommodation.